ok-sh/houseofteth.com/README.md

 ## houseofteth

-an example portfoliosite for a zen-yoga teacher.
+an example portfolio website for a zen-yoga teacher.

 vanillajs + bootstrap